PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 }
 ```

 `IJob` is an interface.
-Interfaces are just a bunch of functions that a class or struct, that uses that interface, has to implement.
+Interfaces are a bunch of functions that a class or struct, that uses that interface, has to implement.
 In this case `IJob` makes us use `Execute()`.
-The execute function will be called when the "job" gets "Executed" or "called", the same way we call a function, so we can treat it similar to the way we've treated the `Start()` function.
+The execute function will be called when the "job" gets "Executed" or "called", so we can treat it similar to the way we've treated the `Start()` function in the past.

 ```cs
 public struct ChunkJob : IJob